EricGartner47/Korra_Quora_Clone/README.md

 # Korra - A Quora Clone
 [Korra](https://korra-quora-clone.herokuapp.com/)

+Korra is a clone of Quora with CRUD operations for questions and answers.
+It also includes comments to the answers.
+Most of these features are only available when logged into the site, you can create an account and try it at https://korra-quora-clone.herokuapp.com/signup
 ## At A Glance
 Korra is a full stack web application that allows logged users to:
  - Post a question by topic